 Why?
 Because a) with varying details, these are the overall contours of the story that would not be forgotten, b) they help explain why these people now live by a rather peculiar and potentially costly ethic, and perhaps most importantly, c) they are parts of the story that would not be invented.
 None of them are flattering to the people telling the story.
 Why would a people invent details that make them and their founder look weak and inconsequential to others?
 It's not utterly impossible that they would do that, but it's inexplicable, and thus highly unlikely.

 Historians call this last reason the "criterion of embarrassment."
 This is one of the principle criteria that New Testament scholars use to reconstruct early Christianity.
 It's not the only criterion, but it helps anchor the others.
 It doesn't "prove" that certain events really happened, because there aren't any such proofs among historians, but it introduces a presumption.
-Unflattering details usually have some basis in memory.
+Stories unflattering to oneself or one’s cause usually have some basis in memory.

 The earliest reports we have about Jesus (via Paul) come from people who seem to be worshipping him.
 They tell us that this "life-giving spirit" (1 Corinthians 15:5) was also an executed criminal.
 It's hard to imagine that they would be mistaken about that rather glaring fact, or that they would make it up.
 Why would anybody start to worship an executed criminal?
 You could argue easily that they've deluded themselves into thinking that he's still around for them to worship, but you'd have a hard time convincing anybody that they would delude themselves about his legal execution.
 That's too embarrassing to invent, and too glaring not to remember.